Getting started with data analysis#

 #

-Now as we have familiarized ourselves with the data, we can continue and see how to read the data using pandas.
+Now that we have familiarized ourselves with the data, we can continue and see how to read the data using pandas.
 Let’s start by importing the pandas module.
-It is customary to import pandas as pd:
+It is customary to import pandas as pd.

 import pandas as pd

-Our input file is a comma-delimited file, meaning that the columns in the data are separted by commas (,) on each row.
-The read_csv() function uses comma as the default delimiter, hence we did not need to specify it separately in the command above.
+Our input file is a comma-delimited file, meaning that the columns in the data are separated by commas (,) on each row.
+The .read_csv() function uses comma as the default delimiter, hence we did not need to specify it separately in the command above.
 If all went as planned, you should now have a new variable data in memory that contains the input data.

-It is quite common to have some other character instead of comma separating the columns from each other.
-The read_csv() in pandas is a generic function for reading text-based data files, supporting files separated by commas, spaces, or other common separators.
+It is quite common to have some other character instead of a comma separating the columns from each other.
+The .read_csv() in pandas is a generic function for reading text-based data files, supporting files separated by commas, spaces, or other common separators.
 The sep parameter can be used to specify which character is used as a delimiter.
-For instance sep=';', would assume that the columns in the data file are delimited with semicolon (;).
-For a full list of available parameters, please refer to the pandas read_csv() documention [8], or run help(pd.read_csv).
+For instance sep=';', would be used when the columns in the data file are delimited with a semicolon (;).
+For a full list of available parameters for the read_csv() function, please refer to the pandas .read_csv() documention [8] or run help(pd.read_csv).

-Pandas has also several functions for parsing input data from different formats.
-For example, reading Excel files can be easily done by using a function read_excel().
-Another useful function is read_pickle() that reads data stored in the Python pickle format.
+Pandas has several other functions for parsing input data from different file formats.
+For example, reading Excel files can be easily done using the .read_excel() function.
+Another useful function is .read_pickle(), which reads data stored in the Python pickle format.
 Check out the pandas documentation about input and output tools [9] for more details about reading data.

 Let’s check the the contents of our data.
-You can print the contents of a DataFrame (or a snippet of it) simply by calling data.
-However, quite often you want to check only n-number of first (or last) rows in your data.
-For doing that, we can use the head() method of the pandas DataFrame object that will, by default, return the first 5 rows of the DataFrame.
-You can return any number of rows by adding a number inside the parentheses, such as 10 which will return the first ten rows of data.
+You can print the contents of a DataFrame (or a snippet of it) simply by calling it by name (e.g., data).
+However, quite often you want to check only a selection of n rows from the start or end of the data set.
+For doing that, we can use the .head() method of the DataFrame object that will, by default, return the first five rows of the DataFrame.
+You can return any number of rows by adding that number inside the parentheses.
+For example, data.head(10) would return the first ten rows from the DataFrame called data.

 data.head(10)

-# Data file contents: Daily temperatures (mean min max) for Kumpula Helsinki
+# Data file contents: Daily temperatures (TEMP1 (10AM) TEMP2 (4PM) min max) for Kumpula Helsinki

-Similarly, tail() will return the last 5 rows of the DataFrame.
+Similarly, .tail() will return the last rows of the DataFrame (last five rows by default).

 data.tail()

-# Data file contents: Daily temperatures (mean min max) for Kumpula Helsinki
+# Data file contents: Daily temperatures (TEMP1 (10AM) TEMP2 (4PM) min max) for Kumpula Helsinki

-The first lines of the dataframe look a bit weird.
+Looking at the output from data.head() we can see that the first lines of the DataFrame look a bit weird.
+Several columns contain rows with NaN values.
 NaN stands for “not a number”, and might indicate some problem with reading in the contents of the file.
-Plus, we expected about 30 lines of data, but the index values go up to 36 when we print the last rows of the data variable.
+Plus, we expected 92 lines of data, but the index values go up to 98 when we print the last rows of the data variable.
 Looks like we need to investigate this further.

 As we can observe, there are some metadata at the top of the file giving basic information about its contents and source.
-This isn’t data we want to process, so we need to skip over that part of the file when we load it.
-Here are the 8 first rows of data in the text file (note that the 8th row is blank):
+This is not data we want to process, so we need to skip over that part of the file when we read it.
+Here are the 8 first rows of data in the text file (note that the 8th row is blank).

 # Data processing: Extracted temperatures from raw data file, converted to